How can your Shopify store colors affect your site? First, a brief history lesson…

 Macy’s has great examples red CTAs on their homepage directing you to their hottest deals

-Is red right for your store?
+Is red right for your Shopify store colors?

 - Is your product a purchase that you want your customer to act quickly?